extremenetworks/ipfabric-docs/docs/source/solutions/dcfabric/overview.rst

 The |ipf| supports the following devices:

-* Brocade VDX 6740 running Network OS 7.0.1 and later
+* Brocade VDX 6740 running Network OS 7.0.1a and later
-* Brocade VDX 6940 running Network OS 7.0.1 and later
+* Brocade VDX 6940 running Network OS 7.0.1a and later
-* Brocade VDX 8770 running Network OS 7.0.1 and later
+* Brocade VDX 8770 running Network OS 7.0.1a and later
+* Brocade SLX 9850 running SLX-OS 16r.1.01 and later

 What's Next?
 -------------------------------